 Competitions are a controversial area in music eduction, the very idea of being able to compare and pick a “winner” from a number of interesting and accomplished performances is quite suspect.
 However, done well, they can represent great opportunities for young players to perform, and receive useful exposure, and, if set up correctly, excellent feedback.
-I have recently been on the Jury for the Windsor Festival International String Competition and in May will chair the Jury for a new competition in Russia.
-I am also an external specialist for exams at the RNCM.
+I have recently been on the Jury for the Windsor Festival International String Competition and in May 2017 I was the chair of the Jury for a new competition in Russia.

 “…training the thinking violinist…”

 I am currently looking for a new venue to restart this.
 Details will follow soon.